We are so excited that you decided to stop by and visit for awhile and hope you bookmark us so you can come back often!

 Dean is a Landscape Architect, Master Gardener and Sustainability Director and even hosted his own TV Show on the DIY Network, not to forget to mention his segment with Ty Pennington on the Rachel Ray show designing a community garden in downtown Philly.
 A special passion for us.
 You will see occasional reference to his amazing talent from the show but for the most part we are diy-ing it together now and trying to boot the 90’s out of our house.
 We are excited to share our projects with you.
 Dean constantly amazes me everyday with his work ethic and willingness to go above and beyond to achieve the designs we discover or create.
 He also looks pretty fine while he’s doing it, I might add! #hitthejackpot

-I am a Certified Health Coach trained at Integrative Institute of Nutrition and love cooking healthy dinner meals with my hubby.
-Many recipes and information I share here will be inspired from what I have been taught through this fabulous school.
-We look forward to our Sunday family dinners every week with the adult kiddos.
-It has become a tradition over the past several years that I believe the kids look forward to as well.
+I’m also a Certified Health Coach trained at Integrative Institute of Nutrition and love cooking healthy dinner meals with Dean for our family.
+We look forward to our Sunday family dinners every week.
+It has become a tradition over the past several years that I believe the kids look forward to.
 Life is so hectic and busy but we have made a conscious effort to bring everyone around the kitchen table at least once a week.

 Even though I am the primary blogger on this site, Dean will be chiming in from time to time with his knowledge and skills so that you can DIY it like a pro.